DevZest/RDO.Net/src/Docs/articles/_about_rdo_net.md

 [!include[Enterprise Application Problems](_enterprise_application_problems.md)]

 The above challenges impose great burdens for developing and further changing an enterprise application.
 Many frameworks are trying to solve these problems however they are all far from ideal.
-RDO.Net is the only solution to these problems in an integral, not an after-thought way (strongly recommended reading through):
+RDO.Net is the first solution to these problems in an integral, not an after-thought way (strongly recommended reading through):

-* <xref:enterprise_application_the_right_way>
+* <xref:enterprise_application_the_direction>
-* <xref:orm_data_access_the_right_way>
+* <xref:data_and_business_layer_the_new_way>
-* <xref:data_presentation_the_right_way>
+* <xref:presentation_layer_the_new_way>

 In the end, your application follows your business in a no-more-no-less basis - it adapts to your business, not vice versa:

 * Your application is 100% strongly typed from database to GUI, all in clean C#/VB.Net code.
 Refactoring or changing your code is much easier than ever before.
-* Your data access is best balanced for both programmability and performance.
+* Your data and business layer is best balanced for both programmability and performance.
 Rich set of data objects such as `Model`, `Db`, `DbTable`, `DbQuery` and `DataSet` are provided, no more [object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).
-* Data access testing is a first class citizen which can be performed easily.
-Data is the core of your application, now you can build much more robust data access layer.
+* Data and business layer testing is a first class citizen which can be performed easily - your application can be much more robust and adaptive to change.
 * A one-for-all, fully customizable data presenter is provided to handle presentation logic including layout, data binding and data validation, all consumed in clean C#/VB.Net code (no XAML needed).
 You don't need complex controls such as `ListBox`, `TreeView`, `DataGrid` any more.
 You UI code is greatly simplified because you can reuse all the presentation logic.
 * And much more with a lightweight runtime - you only need to add several dlls into your application, size ranged from tens to several hundereds KBs.